mwaylabs/mCAP-Cordova-Push-Plugin/README.md

+# [DEPRECATED]
+please refrain from using this plugin and use https://github.com/phonegap-build/PushPlugin instead

 # mCAP Cordova Plugin Push

 This plugin is a wrapper for the PushPlugin (https://github.com/phonegap-build/PushPlugin) and allows your application to register on push services against an mCAP.
 This plugin allows your application to receive push notifications on Android, iOS and WP8 devices.